-- Orthopaedic Surgery Residency, University of Wisconsin Hospital and Clinics, Department of Orthopaedic Surgery, Madison, WI
+- Orthopedic Surgery Residency, University of Wisconsin Hospital and Clinics, Department of Orthopedic Surgery, Madison, WI

-- General Surgery Internship, University of Wisconsin Hospital and Clinics, Department of Orthopaedic Surgery, Madison, WI
+- General Surgery Internship, University of Wisconsin Hospital and Clinics, Department of Orthopedic Surgery, Madison, WI

 - Spine Surgery, University of Pittsburgh Department of Orthopaedic Surgery, Pittsburgh, PA